Love Has Never Been a Popular Movement

 James Baldwin in Hyde Park, London in 1969.
 Photo by Allan Warren.
 Licensed under CC BY-SA 3.0.

-James Baldwin (8/2/1924 - 12/1/1987) said the uncomfortable things, the true things, and we still find solace in them.
+When the present loses its way, it is the voices of the past that can still guide us forward.
+James Baldwin (8/2/1924 - 12/1/1987) remains among the most enduring.
+He never looked away, using his work to pierce through palatable illusions.
 In a better world, a writer like Baldwin would have felt more like a record of what we had overcome, not a mirror still held up to the present.
 But … here we are.
-And gratefully, we still have Baldwin’s work, as his voice remains as needed now as ever.

-Some of his most enduring words were spoken in the 1970 documentary Meeting the Man: James Baldwin in Paris, reminding us:
+Under the weight of exile and other pains he carried, Baldwin still believed in humanity.
+Some of his most timeless words were spoken in the 1970 documentary Meeting the Man: James Baldwin in Paris, reminding us:

 “The world is held together by the love and the passion of a very few people.”

 I didn't grow up reading Baldwin, though I wish I had.
 I came across a few of his essays and old interviews in my twenties.
-But it wasn't until my early thirties, with the release of I Am Not Your Negro in 2017, that I truly engaged with his work, at a time when I was asking harder questions of the world and of myself.
+But it wasn't until my early thirties, with the release of I Am Not Your Negro in 2017, that I truly began engaging with his work, and at a time when I was asking harder questions of the world and of myself.
 And, somehow, it felt like he had already been walking beside me.
 He gave me language for things I had felt but couldn't yet name.
-He offered clarity, alignment, and a depth of truth I hadn't known I could access.
 His words gave me answers — certainly not easy ones, but necessary ones.

 Through Baldwin's essays, books, interviews, and the sheer beauty of who he was, he reminded me that rage is not the opposite of love, but it's often what protects it.
 That grief isn't weakness, but it's evidence that we cared deeply.
 That to tell the truth of now is also to shape the possibility of what comes next.
 And that speaking the truth, in a world that punishes truth-tellers, is a sacred and necessary act.